hans-mayer/wiringPin/README.md

 This software controls the hardware in a limited way.
 It is possible:
 * to insert additional pulses - GPIO3
-* to strip off some pulses of the 10 MHz source - GPIO2
+* to strip off (delay) some pulses of the 10 MHz source - GPIO2

+A delay with less than 100 usec is not possible

 Example 1:
 Add about 1000 pulses to PIN 27 so that the time source is 1 ms ahead.